 Working in Little Spaces is part of the Minimal Mess Method that allows you to work in a focused way and eliminate the overwhelm that comes from taking on a big project and finding yourself with a pile of stuff you have neither the time, energy, nor focus for working through to completion.

-Most Little Spaces can be completed in 15-minutes, give or take.
-The exception is when you are face with a lot of tiny items.
+Most Little Spaces can be completed in 15 minutes, give or take.
+The exception is when you are faced with a lot of tiny items.
 Then you may need to return to that Little Space multiple times.